icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/proxy.md

 proxy, and you can convert this string representation into an Ice proxy when you call `stringToProxy` on your communicator.

 In IceRPC, this address is called a "service address".
-Service addresses, unlike proxies, are used by the IceRPC core.
+[Service addresses][service-address], unlike proxies, are used by the IceRPC core.

 ## String syntax